nikitakorba/bookmark-manager/README.md

 - `EDIT_BOOKMARK` - find the bookmark in state, remove it and replace it by edited one (bookmark can't be directly edited because of immutability principle).
 - `DELETE_BOOKMARK` - find the bookmark and remove it from state.

 Also there is one metareducer here:`src/app/state/storage-meta-reducer.ts`.
-It was created to save state in local storage so that it will persist when you reload the pages.
+It was created to save state in local storage so that application will persist its state when you reload the page.

 Two selectors have been created:
 - `selectBookmarksGroups` - gets all groups from existing bookmarks